Miracloon/pflotran-documentation/source/user_guide/cards/simulation/subsurface_flow_modes/hydrate_card.rst

   Turns on the Gibbs-Thomson effect.
 Shifts the gas hydrate phase boundary as a function of required subcooling to precipitate hydrate.

 GT_3PHASE
-  Applies the Gibbs-Thomson effect in the 3-phase zone.
-Currently this works by partitioning the pore space occupied by hydrate and gas 50/50
+  Applies the Gibbs-Thomson effect in 3-phase and 4-phase states.

 ADJUST_SOLUBILITY_WITHIN_GHSZ
   Applies a correction to methane solubility within the hydrate stability zone as a function of distance from the phase boundary.